Antminer S19 Hash Board Repair Guide [EN]

 The specific operations are as follows:

-Open putty , enter the IP of the machine in question and click OPEN
+Open putty , enter the IP of the miner in question and click OPEN

 2. Enter the user name, password and test command to check the NONCE response status and the status of voltage domain.
 If the NONCE and domain voltage are abnormal, user can perform measurement and maintenance based on the printed abnormal chip.